seanie12/sentiment-classification/README.md

 Kim, Yoon.
 "Convolutional neural networks for sentence classification." arXiv preprint arXiv:1408.5882 (2014).

-I do not use pre-trained word vectors
+I do not use pre-trained word vectors. only use random init word vectors

+for RNN, I use bi-directional LSTM